Campeonato Brasileiro de Futsal

 The Campeonato Brasileiro de Futsal (Brazilian Futsal Championship) is a men's futsal competition between clubs in Brazil.
 It is organized by the Brazilian Futsal Confederation (CBFS), after they broke relations with the Liga Nacional de Futsal.
-Founded in 2023, the champions will qualify to the Supercopa de Brasil de Futsal starting with its 2025 edition, whose champion qualifies for Brazil to the Copa Libertadores de Futsal.
+Founded in 2023, the champions will qualify to the Supercopa do Brasil de Futsal starting with its 2025 edition, whose champion qualifies for Brazil to the Copa Libertadores de Futsal.